Alexandra Palace: 21st century

-In June 2004, the first performances for about 70 years took place in the theatre, first in its foyer then in July in the theatre itself.
-Although conditions were far from ideal, the audience was able to see the potential of this very large space – originally seating 3,000, it could not be licensed for more than a couple of hundred.
-It was intended that the theatre would reopen, but much costly restoration would be required first.
-It will never again reach a seating capacity of 3,000 (not least because one balcony was removed in the early part of the 20th century as a fire precaution, when films started to be shown there).
-A major season of the theatre company Complicite was planned for 2005 but the project, which would have included some repair and access work, was cancelled due to higher-than-anticipated costs.
+The first performances for about 70 years took place in the theatre, first in its foyer in June 2004, then, in July, in the theatre itself.
+Although conditions were far from ideal, the audience was able to see the potential of this very large space.
+Originally seating 3,000, it could not be licensed for more than a couple of hundred.
+It was intended that the theatre would reopen, but costly restoration would be required first.
+It will never again reach a seating capacity of 3,000, not least because one balcony was removed in the early part of the 20th century as a fire precaution when films started to be shown there.
+A major season of the theatre company Complicité was planned for 2005, but the project, which would have included some repair and access work, was cancelled due to higher-than-anticipated costs.

-Plans by the current trustees, Haringey Council, to replace all the charitable uses by commercial ones by a commercial lease of the entire building, including a casino, encountered considerable public and legal opposition, and on 5 October 2007, in the High Court, Mr. Justice Sullivan granted an application by Jacob O'Callaghan, a London resident, to quash the Charity Commission's order authorising a 125-year lease of the entire building to Firoka Ltd.
+Plans by the current trustees, Haringey Council, to replace all the charitable uses by commercial ones through a lease of the entire building, including a casino, encountered considerable public and legal opposition, and on 5 October 2007, in the High Court, Mr Justice Sullivan granted an application by Jacob O'Callaghan, a London resident, to quash the Charity Commission's order authorising a 125-year lease of the entire building to Firoka Ltd.

+In September 2009 the main hall at Alexandra Palace was allowed 2,000 more occupation, up to 10,250 ("still saddled by a £37 million debt it owes its guardian, Haringey Council").